Help with warez

 Help with monetary donations

 The Mother of FreeCalypso is a trans woman and is thereby burdened with soaring out-of-pocket gender-related medical costs.
-Right now the most difficult challenge I am facing is to gather enough money for my gender confirmation surgery: including the cost of taking unpaid time off work for the month-long trip to Thailand, I need about 26 kUSD.
-On my own, it will probably take me a year and a half to save up this much money, and during that time I cannot allow myself to spend any significant money on FreeCalypso, significantly limiting the amount of progress I can make on the project.
+Right now the most difficult challenge I am facing is to gather enough money for my gender confirmation surgery: including the cost of taking unpaid time off work for the month-long trip to Thailand, I need about 21 kUSD.
+On my own, it will probably take me 2 to 3 years to save up this much money, and during that time I cannot allow myself to spend any significant money on FreeCalypso, significantly limiting the amount of progress I can make on the project.
 If anyone is able to donate a significant enough amount to allow me to have my surgery sooner, doing so would directly help FreeCalypso as well.

 The most efficient way to donate is by Bitcoin; my Bitcoin address for donations is 159Yx6JRJ4oMLPTYrh1jW7fQ5D5tPHdnoM.
 I can also accept donations via conventional banking systems or Paypal, but doing so would require special arrangements — please email me.